About conference

 -

-Keynote: Transcription Specificity Through Kinetic Proofreading
+Keynote lecture: Transcription Specificity Through Kinetic Proofreading

 Daniel Larson -